Make your own art, games, and instruments using recycled paper and cardboard!

 The classical guitar is also known as the Spanish guitar because it was created in Spain from earlier stringed instruments.
 It is the heart of most modern-day Spanish and Latin American music and is often a symbol—and the musical spirit—of Hispanic culture.

-You can make a simple guitar using a tissue box, an empty paper towel roll, and rubber bands.
+You can make a simple guitar using an empty tissue box, an empty paper towel roll, and rubber bands.
 Remove the plastic opening of the box, and make a hole on one end for the paper towel roll to be the neck.
 Then, wrap several rubber bands around the box, using different sizes and styles of rubber bands to make different sounds.

 For step-by-step instructions, see Make a Tissue Box Guitar.